What to Serve With Italian Sausage Sandwiches?

 6. Baked Sweet Potato

 This is what to serve with Italian sausage sandwiches.
-Serve your Italian sausage sandwiches with a side of baked sweet potatoes for the perfect sandwich accompaniment.
+Serve your Italian sausage sandwiches with baked sweet potatoes for the perfect accompaniment.

-Try baking them in the oven at 350 degrees for 45 minutes, or you can wrap each one in aluminum foil and put them on top of the stove.
+You can try baking them in the oven at 350 degrees for 45 minutes or wrap each in aluminum foil and put it on top of the stove.

 When they are done, cut off the top and remove some of the insides before returning them to their skins and filling them with butter, brown sugar, and cinnamon.